pravinva/superannuation-agent-multi-country/docs/DEPLOYMENT_GUIDE.md

 3. **MLflow**: Experiment tracking and prompt registry
 4. **Monitoring**: Lakehouse Monitoring setup

-## Deployment Options
+## Deployment Method

-### Option 1: DABS + Databricks Apps (Recommended)
+### DABS + Databricks Apps

 Use Databricks Asset Bundles (DABS) for infrastructure and Databricks Apps for Streamlit deployment.

-**Best for**: Production Databricks environments requiring native integration

-### Option 2: DABS + Workspace Files + Jobs

-Use DABS for infrastructure and deploy Streamlit app to workspace files, then run as a Databricks Job.

-**Best for**: CI/CD pipelines and automated deployments
+This is the recommended approach for production Databricks environments.

 ---